 7.3.4) Centrifuge at 10,000 x g for 1.5 minutes.
 Transfer the supernatant containing the treated RNA samples to fresh tubes for subsequent steps.

 7.4) Assess the quality of the total RNA samples by fluorometry.
 Send the samples to a specialty facility with proper instrument for this task.

-7.4.1) Briefly, perform on-chip gel electrophoresis to determine the sizes of RNA species in the sample, visualized by fluorescent dye instilled in the chip.
+The facility will perform on-chip gel electrophoresis to determine the sizes of RNA species in the sample, visualized by fluorescent dye instilled in the chip.
+The results will be returned as an electropherogram.

-7.4.2) Determine the integrity of total RNA samples by the presence or absence of degradation products.
+7.4.1) Determine the integrity of total RNA samples by the presence or absence of degradation products, as evidenced by the presence of peaks between the 18S and 5S ribosomal RNA peaks on the resulting electropherogram (Figure 1B).

 8. RNA sequencing.